-A standard prescription for artificial viscosity is used to mimic shock dissipation, including terms that are linear and quadratic in the velocity divergence of colliding particles (e.g., Balsara 1995), with $\overline{a} = 1.5$ and $b = 2\overline{a}$ .
+A standard prescription for artificial viscosity is used to mimic shock dissipation, including terms that are linear and quadratic in the velocity divergence of colliding particles (e.g., Balsara, 1995), with $\bar{\alpha} = 1.5$ and $\beta = 2\bar{\alpha}$.
 The artificial viscosity is operative only for converging particles.
-The rate of change in h based on ( $dv_i/dt$ ) values computed in (A3), together with a requirement that a minimum of 40 and a maximum of 100 neighbors for each particle be roughly maintained.
+The rate of change in h based on (dv_i/dt) values computed in (A.3), together with a requirement that a minimum of 40 and a maximum of 100 neighbors for each particle be roughly maintained.

-The rate of change in internal energy due to pressure and artificial viscosity is then from the energy conservation equation:
+The rate of change in internal energy due to pressure and artificial viscosity is computed from the energy conservation: